Fiercefish1/HomeAssistant_Keypad_Blueprints/README.md

 <img src="images/keypad-box-2.jpg" width="300"> <img src="images/keypad-box.jpg" width="300"><img src="images/keypad-in-box.jpeg" width="300">

 ## Homekit Alarm Control
-HomeKit doesn't support codes for arming or disarming alarms.
-If you want your alarm to require a code on your panel, but also want to be able to control it with HomeKit then use this blueprint.
-It is triggered whenever you change the state of the alarm via HomeKit and automatically submits the corresponding alarm service call with your code.
+HomeKit doesn't support code input for arming or disarming alarms. *You could configure your HomeKit intgration via YAML in your config file to include a code for your alarm, or you could just use this blueptin.
+It is triggered whenever you change the state of the alarm via HomeKit and automatically submits the corresponding alarm service call with the code you provided in the blueprint.

 [![Add Blueprint](https://my.home-assistant.io/badges/blueprint_import.svg)]( https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A//raw.githubusercontent.com/Fiercefish1/HomeAssistant_Keypad_Blueprints/refs/heads/main/homekit_alarm.yaml)